 Measuring Stitches and Rows Precisely

-It's easy to get frustrated if your gauge is off, but try to see it as a puzzle to solve.
-Experiment with different needle sizes and even different knitting techniques until you get the gauge you need.
-The time you spend on swatching will save you a lot of heartache later on.
+It's easy to get frustrated if your gauge is off, but try to see it as information rather than failure.
+Now you know what adjustments to make.
+The time you spend on swatching will save you from having to rip out an entire sweater later.

 Troubleshooting Gauge Discrepancies

 So, you've knit your swatch, blocked it, and measured... and it's not quite right.
 Don't panic!
-This is super common, especially with hand-dyed yarns.
-The beauty of hand-dyed yarn is its uniqueness, but that can also mean slight variations in thickness or how it behaves compared to commercially dyed yarns.
-Here's how to tackle those gauge gremlins:
+This is completely normal.
+Here's how to get your gauge where it needs to be:

 Adjusting Needle Size for Desired Gauge